bentomhall/nih-system/homebrewery/world/player-options.md

 #### Multi-attack
 At 11th level, you gain the following features.
-**Volley.** When you use your Aether Strike ability with a ranged weapon, you can target one creature for every aether spent instead of one target per two spell points spent.
+**Volley.** When you use your Aether Strike ability with a ranged weapon, the number of targets equals one plus the amount of spell points spent (instead of one plus half that number).
 **Whirlwind Attack.** When you use your Aether Strike ability with a melee weapon, you can choose to perform a whirlwind attack at any point along the chain of attacks.
 If you do so, all creatures within your reach at that point count as targets for your Aether Strike.
 Make a separate attack for each one.
 You may only perform a single whirlwind attack per use of Aether Strike.

 #### Superior Hunter's Defense